QAM/Pyxeled/docs/algorithm_description.md

 Overview
 --------

-This is a Rust port of the Pyxeled algorithm, which generates a pixelated/stylized rendition of an input image by optimizing a grid of “super‑pixels” and a global color palette.
+This is a Rust viersion of Pixelated Image Abstraction algorithm, which generates a pixelated/stylized rendition of an input image by optimizing a grid of “super‑pixels” and a global color palette.
 The method alternates between assigning input pixels to nearby super‑pixels, estimating local average colors, inferring palette color responsibilities, and refining the palette.
 A simulated annealing temperature T controls how strongly color distances influence assignments.
 The palette may expand (split) up to K_max colors.

 Relationship to the Paper
 -------------------------